stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Adding an Inset to a Figure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:meth:`PlotFile.inset` method can be used to creagte an inset in the current figure.
+The :py:meth:`PlotMixin.inset` method can be used to creagte an inset in the current figure.
 Subsequent plots will be to the inset until a new set of axes are chosen.
 The :py:class:`pyplot.Axes` instance of the inset is appended to the :py:attr:`PlotFile.axes` attribute.